 A continuous evaluation through the use of a variety of techniques, procedures, and tools shall be used to determine individual student's social, emotional, and academic enrichment needs.
-The evaluation shall be based on the learning outcomes in the required curriculum standards.
+The evaluation shall be based on the learning outcomes in the HQIM and Mississippi College- and Career Readiness Standards.

-5. Requirement for Documentation
+7. Documentation

-It is recommended that assessment of kindergarten skills be documented through use of a variety of techniques and procedures to include: checklists, performance scales, portfolios of children's work, anecdotal records, observational reports, video and audio tape recordings, experience charts, photographs, and informal tests.
+It is recommended that assessment of kindergarten skills be documented through use of a variety of techniques and procedures to include: checklists, performance scales, portfolios of children's work, anecdotal records, observational reports, and informal tests.